Unlearning Woody Allen

 But it’s not clear Allen feels as conflicted about any of this as his many disciples might.
 It’s revealing to turn to some of his more significant later works, from the period when he was dating and frequently casting Mia Farrow and then in the aftermath of the Soon-Yi scandal, which dominated tabloids in the early 1990s.
 Films ranging from the excellent Hannah and Her Sisters (1986) or Crimes and Misdemeanors (1989) to the vile Deconstructing Harry (1997) all deal with themes of moral transgression and guilt.

 Still, he does have his defenders, including Kate Winslet, who appears in his latest release, Wonder Wheel.
 “I think on some level Woody is a woman,” Winslet told the Sydney Morning Herald in December 2017.
 “I just think he’s very in touch with that side of himself.
-He understands the female characters he creates exceptionally well” (the following month, Winslet said that she had “bitter regrets” over working with certain unnamed individuals).
+He understands the female characters he creates exceptionally well.”
 This has often been said in Allen’s defense, that he writes rich roles for women and offers the kind of thoughtful, nuanced depictions of relationships between men and women that are too rare in Hollywood movies.

 Even as many of these women are now abandoning Allen, Keaton stands by him.
 On January 29th, she tweeted “Woody Allen is my friend and I continue to believe him.”
 She also linked to a 1992 interview Allen gave on 60 Minutes in which he denied molesting Dylan Farrow (watch and draw your own conclusions).

 This is what makes men like Wieseltier or Allen so insidious.
-Much of the male-dominated culture dismisses women entirely, but in doing so it leaves an opening for men whose interest in women ranges from condescending to predatory to present themselves as sensitive.
+Much of the male-dominated culture dismisses women entirely, but in doing so it leaves an opening for those men whose interests in women range from condescending to predatory to present themselves as sensitive.
 There is a sense of betrayal when men like this are exposed, and they make the task of any man attempting to be genuinely sensitive that much harder.

 Events are unfolding quickly, but here are some predictions.
 Allen’s career is over; he will not make another significant film, and he will die a disgraced figure.
 Most younger audiences will never find his work relatable.
 Defending him will increasingly be seen as a reactionary stance.
 And even those of us who love his best films will find it harder and harder to watch them without wincing.
 But we shouldn’t be wincing at Allen.
-We should be wincing at ourselves, at all we’ve learned from studying and admiring a known predator, and all we’re only beginning to unlearn.
+We should be wincing at ourselves, at all we’ve learned and all we’re only beginning to unlearn.

-According to Allen, the culture and the women men consume are the reasons to stay alive in a bleak and meaningless world.
-But there are ways to engage with both culture and with women—with people—without consuming them, and there is richer meaning to be found in this world if we can learn to see beyond our neuroses.
+According to Allen, the culture and the women that men consume are the reasons to stay alive in a bleak and meaningless world.
+But there are ways to engage with both culture and with women – with people – without consuming them, and there is richer meaning to be found in this world, if we can learn to see beyond our neuroses.
 It’s a cop-out to say that the heart wants what it wants.
 We have to ask ourselves who taught the heart what it wants, and whether it’s capable of wanting something more.